-Sanjuro's mastery lay in his knowledge and training, assuredly imparted by some samurai master and further "developed and cultivated" as he practiced his trade in situations like this.
+Sanjuro's proficiency lay in his knowledge and training, assuredly imparted by some samurai master and further developed as he practiced his trade in situations like this.
 He understood weapons and human anatomy, how to respond in the most skillful way to specific situations.
-Most of his mastery would have become internalized through practice and repetition, ready at hand spontaneously without thought, neurally encoded simply to kick in according to circumstance.
+Most of his know-how would have become internalized through practice and repetition, ready at hand spontaneously without thought, neurally encoded to kick in according to circumstance.

-Sanjuro's comprehension was evident in his thorough assessment of the evolving situation: the dangers and opportunities, the position of each man, the weapons and even psychological profiles of his adversaries, the lifting of the pistol.
-Most of this could proceeded spontaneously drawing on trained mastery, but any unique circumstances would have required further thought and deliberation, in this case the presence of the pistol, a weapon with which he seemed to have limited familiarity.
+Sanjuro's comprehension was evident in his thorough assessment of the evolving situation: the dangers and opportunities, the position of each man, the weapons and even psychological profiles of his adversaries, the moment the pistol was raised.
+Most of this could proceeded spontaneously drawing on trained proficiency, but any unique circumstances would have required further thought and deliberation, in this case the presence of the pistol, a weapon with which he seemed to have limited familiarity.
 The keenness of his comprehension was dramatized in his realization that the dying gunman was deceiving him, along with the certitude that he would be too weak to fire the uplifted pistol.

-Sanjuro's composure was clear in his demeanor: while his opponents were disrupted from their gambling, then exhibited fear and agitation at Sanjuro's appearance, Sanjuro had put all self-concern calmly aside to "unhinder" the mind, from anything else not immediately relevant to what had to be done, to "center" and "compose" the mind directly on that and nothing beyond.
+Sanjuro's composure was clear in his demeanor: while his opponents were disrupted from their gambling, then exhibited fear and agitation at Sanjuro's appearance, Sanjuro had put all self-concern calmly aside to "unhinder" the mind, then anything else not immediately relevant to what had to be done, to center without emotion or distraction, to "compose" the mind directly on that and nothing beyond.
 What a guy!

-1. Satipaţţhāna: method and practice
+Satipaţţhāna: method and practice

 These same four qualities are listed as providing essential prerequisites to satipaṭṭhāna practice.
 In fact, we will see momentarily that they even give this foundational practice its name.
-Accordingly, I will call the employment of these qualities in the Buddhist context the "satipaṭṭhāna method."
+Accordingly, in the Buddhist context I will call the employment of these qualities the "satipaṭṭhāna method."
 The "satipaṭṭhāna method is described in this passage:

-Here, bhikkhus, a bhikkhu abides contemplating body in the body, ardent, comprehending, and masterful, having put away covetousness and grief for the world.
-He abides contemplating feelings among the feelings, ardent, comprehending, and masterful, having put away covetousness and grief for the world.
-He abides contemplating mind in the mind, ardent, comprehend-ing, and masterful, having put away covetousness and grief for the world.
-He abides contemplating dhammas among the dhammas, ardent, comprehending, and masterful, having put away covetousness and grief for the world.
+Here, bhikkhus, a bhikkhu abides contemplating the body in the body, ardent, comprehending, and proficient, having put away covetousness and grief for the world.
+He abides contemplating feelings in feelings, ardent, comprehending, and proficient, having put away covetousness and grief for the world.
+He abides contemplating mind in mind, ardent, comprehending, and proficient, having put away covetous-ness and grief for the world.
+He abides contemplating dhammas in dhammas, ardent, comprehending, and proficient, having put away covetousness and grief for the world.
 (MN 10 i56)

-This passage describes skill in practice.
-The contemplative practice itself is described in four aspects:
+This text describes skill in practice.
+The "primary" practice itself is described in four aspects:

-- (1) contemplating body in the body, - (2) contemplating feelings among the feelings, - (3) contemplating mind in the mind, and - (4) contemplating dhammas among the dhammas.
+- (1) contemplating body in body,

+- (2) contemplating feelings in feelings,

+- (3) contemplating mind in mind, and

+- (4) contemplating dhammas in dhammas.

-The Pali word that I'm translating as 'contemplating,' used throughout the satipaṭṭhāna, is a variant of the gerund anupassanā, literally 'seeing along' or 'watching.'
-This primary practice is therefore a kind of seeing in a deep or penetrating sense, aimed at "seeing things as they really are," for instance seeing without presuming a self, seeing the contingency of all things and seeing clearly the immediate sources of suffering.
+The Pali word that I'm translating as 'contemplating,' used throughout the satipatthāna, is a variant of the gerund anupassanā, literally 'seeing along' or 'watching.'
+This primary practice is therefore a kind of seeing in a deep or penetrating sense, aimed at "seeing things as they really are," for instance seeing without presuming a self, seeing the impermanence in all things and seeing clearly the immediate sources of suffering.
 This practice demands enormous skill, is carefully cultivated over time, and in particular requires that we bring certain auxiliary qualities to bear in the practice, which are those enumerated in the passage:

-- (1) ardency,
+- (1) Ardency,

-- (2) comprehension,
+- (2) Comprehension,

-- (3) mastery,
+- (3) Proficiency,

-- (4) putting away covetousness and grief for the world.
+- (4) "Putting away covetousness and grief for the world."